 |date mapping, OLAP||If the OLAP hierarchy being mapped has a data gap, using the option to manually set the start date will yield the wrong results.
 Specifically, years after the gap will be incorrectly mapped.||40681|

-|hierarchies, in-memory storage||Previewing a hierarchy in the Hierarchy Designer may be slow if the underlying data cube is using in-memory storage.
+|data cubes, hierarchies, in-memory storage||Previewing a hierarchy in the Hierarchy editor may be slow if the underlying data cube is using in-memory storage.
 You may get better performance by using warehouse storage for the data cube instead of in-memory.||50414|

-|metric sets, period over period||Period over period (pop) cannot be added to an existing pop measure.||50927|
+|metric sets, period over period||Period over period cannot be added to an existing period over period measure.||50927|

 |filtering||The Single Number filter should only be used to filter integer data values.
 To filter decimal type data, use the Range Number filter instead.||39329|

-|reports, scorecards||Reports and scorecards do not support metric sets with data retrieval format set to Raw Data.
+|reports, scorecards, small multiples||Reports, scorecards, and small multiple views do not support metric sets with data retrieval format set to Raw Data.
 These are metric sets created when you drag a database table directly onto the canvas.||41089|

-|reports, scorecards||Reports and scorecards do not support the Frame component.||39702|
+|reports, scorecards, small multiples||Reports, scorecards, and small multiple views do not support the Frame component.||39702|

-|reports, scorecards||Zooming and scrolling (scrollbars) is not supported for charts appearing in a scorecard or report.||39215|
+|reports, scorecards, small multiples||Zooming and scrolling (scrollbars) are not supported for charts appearing in a scorecard, report, or small multiple.||39215|

 6. Data Visualizations

-|table||When the row header mode is changed to Single Indented Column in a table visualization, totals will be enabled automatically.
-You can see this if you open the Data Binding Panel, click Edit, and then look for the Shown Totals field.||49787|
+|table||When the row header mode is changed to Single Indented Column in a table visualization, totals are required and will be enabled automatically on the metric set.||49787|